-PORT OF RIJEKA IN THE SINGLE TRANSEUROPEAN TRANSPORT NETWORK
+PORT OF RIJEKA IN THE TRANS-EUROPEAN TRANSPORT NETWORK

 Port of Rijeka is connected to European transport road and railway corridors and common navigation and information systems.
 In addition to roads and railways, oil pipeline systems linking refineries in Croatia, Hungary, Austria, Bosnia and Herzegovina, Serbia, the Czech Republic and Slovakia are also regarded of great importance.

 All transport corridors within the European Union belong to the unique Transeuropean Network (TEN-T), which includes 106,000 km of railway lines (32,000 km of high speed lines), 96,000 km of roads, 13,800 km of inland waterways, 411 airports , 300 river ports, and numerous traffic management systems and navigation and information systems.

 The TEN-T network is being developed in line with the proposal of the Regulation of the EU Guidelines for the Development of the Trans-European Transport Network of 19 October 2011 and the Connecting Europe Facility (CEF) for Europe’s Connecting Europe Facility (CEF) by developing two networks.

 The comprehensive network represents the general layer of TEN-T and includes all existing and planned infrastructure that meets the requirements of the Guidelines and should be established no later than 31 December 2050.